2023 Festival:

 Kent Monkman

 KENT MONKMAN is an interdisciplinary Cree visual artist.
 A member of Fisher River Cree Nation in Treaty 5 Territory (Manitoba), he lives and works in Dish With One Spoon Territory (Toronto).
-His works are held in prominent institutions across the world.
+His works are held in the public collections of institutions such as the Metropolitan Museum of Art; Denver Art Museum; Hirshhorn Museum; National Gallery of Canada; and Musée des beaux-arts de Montréal.
 (MANITOBA/ONTARIO)